VinoSarran/Pewlett-Hackard-Analysis/README.md

 # “Always pass on what you have learned.” — Yoda

 ## Overview of Project:
 This analysis measures the risk of an organization as a portion of its tenured work force nears retirement.
-They can brace for impact or levergae remaining time or come up with creative incentives to knowledge share with younger generations of employees.
+They can brace for impact or leverage remaining time or come up with creative incentives to knowledge share with younger generations of employees.

 ### Results:
 - Running a distinct count on the table housing retired employees and their titles shows that more than 90,000 employees could be retiring of the 300,000 in the employee table: